nihedevotee/codes/README.md

 # codes
 this is codes repo
-to make commits, there is commit change option
+to make commits, <br> there is commit change option